mgorski/DevZone/API/README.md

 *	subscription_reminder – short disclaimer is added to the message content to make sure that subscriber know why they are receiving the messages.
 *	openrate – opened messages are counted (only if html content is present).
-*	google_analytics – Google Analytics code is appended to every link in message,
-Hint: All mergewords in subject are returned as GetResponse Dynamic Content syntax.
+*	google_analytics – Google Analytics code is appended to every link in message, *Hint*: All mergewords in subject are returned as GetResponse Dynamic Content syntax.

-Hint: If type is follow-up then day_of_cycle is returned and if type is newsletter then send_on is returned.
+*Hint*: If type is follow-up then day_of_cycle is returned and if type is newsletter then send_on is returned.
 Those fields are not present in draft mode.

-Hint: If you need plain and HTML contents of your message use get_message_contents method.
+*Hint*: If you need plain and HTML contents of your message use get_message_contents method.

 ####get_message<a name="ping"/>
 Get single message using MESSAGE_ID.

 Comes in handy when you need to check which message the given link belongs to.

-JSON Request:
+*JSON Request:*

     {
         "method" : "get_message",